serialseb/serialseb.github.com/speaker/change-mgmt-web/index.md

 ---
-title: Versions are evil - Doing without them in your web API
+title: Versions are evil - Doing without them in your http API
 layout: talk
 description: |
     People change.
 And when you don't recognize them anymore, sometimes you'd be right in thinking they're just not the